-Warm water and a mild dish soap is the recommended method to cleaning jewellery of tarnishing or marks, .
+Warm water and a mild dish soap is the recommended method to cleaning precious jewellery of tarnishing or marks.
 This alongside using a soft toothbrush or lint-free cloth to remove dirt trapped in intricate detailing.
 This is especially important for jewellery containing gemstones.
 And particularly for heirlooms or older pieces that may have had more time to dry out.
 Or that would have been repaired with an oil-based solution.
 If you were to use an alcohol-based solution you run the risk of damaging the gemstone.
 You can even cause it to splinter and crack.
-These solutions are usually offered by jewellery shops and should be avoided.
+Jewellery shops offer these solutions.

 Ultrasonic cleaners are available for home use however, the method involves rapidly shaking the jewellery, often in a special solution.
 This can easily cause irreparable damage to old or heirloom pieces and should be avoided.
 Consider approaching a professional jeweller for advice on the safest method of cleaning or removing tarnish.

 Pearls and organic materials should only be cleaned using a very soft bristle make-up brush that hasn’t been used before.
 This is due to the fragile surface which can easily be scratched with tougher materials.
 When you have cleaned your pearls, lay them flat somewhere out of direct light.
 Then leave them to dry without disturbing them.
 This is to prevent you from marking them, requiring another clean and preventing the silk thread from becoming stretched.

 Some precious jewellery will require maintenance every year or every few years, depending on the amount of wear your piece gets.
 Pearls should be restrung yearly to prevent the thread stretching to its limit and potentially breaking.
 Similarly, white gold, which uses a rhodium plating should have the rhodium maintained.
 This is to prevent the colour darkening and the gold beneath tarnishing.